by Tony Molla

 If any rotors are marginal for continued service after refinishing (too thin or very close to the minimum thickness specification), have them replaced.
-The technician can compare the specification dimension and your rotors' actual thickness for you on request.
-If you own an older vehicle equipped with Original Equipment rotors, be prepared to replace them at this time.
+An ASE-certified technician can compare the specification dimension and your rotors' actual thickness for you on request.
+If you own an older vehicle equipped with original equipment (OE) rotors, be prepared to replace them at this time.

-If your brake hydraulic system has never been flushed, have it serviced to remove moisture and impurities from the reservoir, lines, calipers and/or wheel cylinders.
+If your brake hydraulic system has never been flushed, consider having it serviced to remove moisture and impurities from the fluid reservoir, lines, calipers and/or wheel cylinders.